 Tamara Skjolden, RMFT, RCC

-Real change is possible.
-Not the kind where you learn to cope better, but the kind where something actually shifts inside you.
+Not the kind where you simply learn to cope better, but the kind where something genuinely shifts inside you.

 Image of Tamara Skjolden RMFT RCC smiling